Fast Forwarding to a Low Carbon Future

 Biochar

-A charcoal produced from plant matter and stored in the soil as a means of removing carbon dioxide from the atmosphere, increase moisture/nutrient retention, improves resistance to pests, and has greater drought tolerance.
+A charcoal is produced from plant matter and stored in the soil as a means of removing carbon dioxide from the atmosphere, increasing moisture/nutrient retention, improving resistance to pests, and has greater drought tolerance.

 Wood Vinegar